Dec 16, 2009 - Research

 Mycobacterium_leprae

-In a new study published today in New England Journal of Medicine, a team of researchers reports new human genetic factors associated with susceptibility to leprosy in Asians.
+In a new study published today in New England Journal of Medicine, researchers report new human genetic factors associated with susceptibility to leprosy in Asians.
 Led by Fu-Ren Zhang of the Shangdong Academy of Medical Sciences in China and Jian-Jun Liu of the Genome Institute of Singapore, the scientists tested 93 variants across an estimated 50 genes in 3254 Chinese individuals with leprosy and 5955 Chinese individuals without the condition.
-Their analysis identified variants in seven of these genes to be significantly associated with leprosy.
+Their analysis identified seven gene variants to be significantly associated with leprosy.

-The strongest of the associations were in HLA-DR-DQ, in C13orf31, and in NOD2.
+The strongest associations were in HLA-DR-DQ, C13orf31, and NOD2.
 In addition, some of the genetic variants were more strongly associated with a form of leprosy that results in more severe symptoms, known as the multibacillary form.
-These included in NOD2 and the variant in LRRK2.
+These included NOD2 and the variant in LRRK2.

 Altogether, five of the seven genes identified in the study could be shown to interact biologically in the context of immune response to infection.
-Two of these five genes, NOD2 and TNFSF15, harbor genetic variants that are also associated with Crohn’s disease .
-Crohn’s manifests some common features with leprosy at the cellular level and other researchers have suggested that mycobacterial infection may be a risk factor for Crohn’s.
-The findings reported by Zhang and Liu and their colleagues provide additional evidence for shared disease mechanisms between Crohn’s disease and leprosy and may increase the range of treatment options for both conditions.
+Two of these five genes, NOD2 and TNFSF15, harbor genetic variants associated with Crohn’s disease.
+Crohn’s manifests some common features with leprosy at the cellular level, and other researchers have suggested that mycobacterial infection may be a risk factor for Crohn’s.
+The findings reported by Zhang and Liu and their colleagues provide additional evidence for shared disease mechanisms between Crohn’s disease and leprosy.
+They may increase the range of treatment options for both conditions.

 Stay in the know.